Chromium(III) picolinate: Binding of chromium(III) to transferrin

 The 2 binding sites of transferrin.
 When iron saturation is high, Cr^{3+} can compete with Fe^{3+} for binding to the C-lobe.

 Transferrin, in addition to chromodulin has been identified as a major physiological chromium transport agent, although a recent study found that Cr^{3+} in fact disables transferrin from acting as a metal ion transport agent.
 While transferrin is highly specific for ferric ions, at normal conditions, only 30% of transferrin molecules are saturated with ferric ions, allowing for other metals, particularly those with a large charge to size ratio, to bind as well.
 The binding sites consist of a C-lobe and an N-lobe which are nearly identical in structure.
 Each lobe contains aspartic acid, histidine, 2 tyrosine residues and a bicarbonate ion that acts as a bidentate ligand to allow iron or other metals to bind to transferrin in a distorted octahedral geometry.
 Evidence supporting the binding of Cr^{3+} to transferrin comes from extensive clinical studies that showed a positive correlation between levels of ferritin and of fasting glucose, insulin, and glycated hemoglobin (Hb1Ac) levels.
 Furthermore, an in vivo study in rats showed that 80% of isotopically labelled Cr^{3+} ended up on transferrin while the rest were bound to albumin.
 An in vitro study showed that when chromium(III) chloride was added to isolated transferrin, the Cr^{3+} readily bound transferrin, owing to changes in the UV-Vis spectrum.
-The formation constant for Cr^{3+} in the C-lobe is 1.41 x 10^{10} M^{−1} and 2.04 x 10^{5} M^{−1} in the N-lobe, which indicates that Cr^{3+} preferentially binds the C-lobe.
+The formation constant for Cr^{3+} in the C-lobe is 1.41 × 10^{10} M^{−1} and 2.04 × 10^{5} M^{−1} in the N-lobe, which indicates that Cr^{3+} preferentially binds the C-lobe.
 Overall, the formation constant for chromium(III) is lower than that of the ferric ion.
 The bicarbonate ligand is crucial in binding Cr^{3+} as when bicarbonate concentrations are very low, the binding affinity is also significantly lower.
 Electron paramagnetic resonance (EPR) studies have shown that below pH 6, chromium(III) binds only to the N-lobe and that at near neutral pH, chromium(III) binds to the C-lobe as well.
 Chromium(III) can compete with the ferric ion for binding to the C-lobe when the saturation greatly exceeds 30%.
 As such, these effects are only seen in patients with hemochromatosis, an iron-storage disease characterized by excessive iron saturation in transferrin.